-My composter is the black plastic module unit type, also called the Bosmere K676 11 Cubic Foot Composter I think it is about the cheapest ready made unit you can buy.
+My composter is the black plastic module unit type, also called the Bosmere K676 11 Cubic Foot Composter.
+I think it is about the cheapest ready made unit you can buy.
 It came in a box and sides slipped into corner units and was an easy assembly.
 (See instructions at the bottom of this page.)
 This unit has no bottom.
 Just set it on level ground.
-I started throwing things in it right away following the instructions that came with the unit.
+Start throwing things in it right away following the instructions that come with the unit.

 Black tower compost bin assembly is easy.
-I did not do it myself, my husband had it together in 5 minutes.
+We had it together in 5 minutes.